dasbobbit/Staff-webpage/README.md

 - Real-time search function

 ## Installation
-Use npm or yarn in the project directory, you can run:
+Use npm or yarn in the project directory, you can add the dependencies:

+### `npm i`

+and run:

 ### `npm start`
 or